Stephanie Martin: Community involvement

 Stephanie Martin has contributed to fundraising events for organizations bringing awareness to missing people.
 She performed at the Bring Christina Home Fundraising Gala in 2008 and can be heard on the lead track of the Missing Children's Network benefit CD entitled Help us Find the Children.

 Stephanie Martin was a committee member of Toronto's BIKESTOCK 2014, an organization promoting cycling safety in Toronto founded by Albert Koehl.

 Stephanie Martin has been a guest singer at the Metropolitan Community Church of Toronto (MCC Toronto).
 Stephanie has recorded a version of her song Walk in the Light with noted musical director Diane Leah and the choir of MCC Toronto for their music album These Old Walls.
 Walk in the Light was the working title of her musical album, funded by Kickstarter backers, released March 30, 2016 as April Snow.

+Personal life

+Martin has been married to Andrew Sabiston since 1996 and they one child.